rule

 Text 14

+Oh member of the Kuru family, therefore also your life's duration that is limited to seven days, should inspire you to perform everything that traditionally belongs to the rituals for a next life.

 O member of the Kuru-family, therefore should also your life's duration that is limited to seven days, inspire you to perform everything that traditionally belongs to the rituals for a next life.

-O, member of the Kuru-family, therefore also your life's duration limited to seven days should inspire you to perform everything that traditionally belongs to the rituals for a next life.
 (Vedabase)

 Text 15